 \paragraph{Probabilistic counters and their applications}

-The idea of probabilistic counters, along with the well known Morris Counter was presented in the seminal paper~\cite{morris1978counting}.
-The aim was to construct a very small data structure for representing a huge set or events of some kind.
-In our paper we concentrate on the Morris Counter analysed in details in~\cite{flajolet1985approximate}.
-The second structure discussed in our paper is MaxGeo Counter introduced and analysed in~\cite{szpankowski1990yet}.
+The idea of probabilistic counters, along with the well-known Morris Counter was presented in the seminal paper~\cite{morris1978counting}.
+The aim was to construct a very small data structure to represent a large set of events of some kind.
+In our paper, we focus on the Morris Counter analysed in detail in~\cite{flajolet1985approximate}.
+The second structure discussed in our paper is MaxGeo Counter, introduced and analysed in~\cite{szpankowski1990yet}.
 More detailed and precise analysis can be found in~\cite{eisenberg2008expectation}.
-Most important application of MaxGeo Counter can be found in~\cite{flajolet2007hyperloglog}, where the authors propose the well-known HyperLogLog algorithm.
+The most important application of MaxGeo Counter can be found in~\cite{flajolet2007hyperloglog}, where the authors propose the well-known HyperLogLog algorithm.
 Its practical applications are widely described in~\cite{heule2013hyperloglog}.
-There are several widely used improvements of HyperLogLog algorithm: HyperLogLog+ \cite{heule2013hyperloglog}, Streaming HyperLogLog with sketches based either on historic inverse probability \cite{StreamHIP} or martingal estimator \cite{StreamHLL} or empirically adjusted HyperBitBit (proposed by R.Sedgewick \cite{HyperBitBit}).
-A main goal of these adjustments is a reduction of the memory requirements (see e.g. \cite{FastRAQ} or \cite{TingBillionsDatasets}).
-For instance, some of the above solutions are used in database systems for queries' optimization or for document classification purpose.
-Moreover, MaxGeo counter was used in \cite{ANF2002}, for an adjustment of ANF tool, developed for data mining from extensive graphs, which enables to answer many different questions, based on some neighbourhood function defined on the graph.
+There are several widely used improvements of the HyperLogLog algorithm: HyperLogLog+~\cite{heule2013hyperloglog}, Streaming HyperLogLog with sketches based on historical inverse probability~\cite{StreamHIP} or martingal estimator \cite{StreamHLL} or empirically adjusted HyperBitBit (proposed by R.~Sedgewick \cite{HyperBitBit}).
+The main goal of these adjustments is to reduce the memory requirements (see, e.g., \cite{FastRAQ} or \cite{TingBillionsDatasets}).
+For instance, some of the above solutions are used in database systems for query' optimisation or for document classification purposes.
+Moreover, the MaxGeo counter was used in \cite{ANF2002}, for an adjustment of the ANF tool, developed for data mining from extensive graphs, which enables it to answer many different questions based on some neighbourhood function defined on the graph.